TimoLassmann/Phenoparser/scripts/README.md

 SNGVTREF="/usr/local/src/vt/hg19/hg19.fa.gz"
 # this is the directory where the VEP binary lives
 SNGVEPBIN="/usr/local/src/vep/"
-# this is the directory where VEP has installed its cache and plugins
+# this is the directory where VEP has installed its cache and plugins - see note above
-SNGVEPTMP="veptmp"
+SNGVEPTMP="/home/vep_cache"
 # this is the directory where the bgzipped genome assembly file for VEP lives
 SNGVEPREF="/path/to/bgzipped/Homo_sapiens.GRCh37.dna.primary_assembly.fa"
 # this is the phenolyzer root directory where the disease_annotation.pl perl script lives